Yongle Emperor: Prince of Yan in Beiping (1380–1398)

-Rise to power
+Rise to power (1398–1402)

-Conflict with the Jianwen Emperor
+Conflict with the Jianwen Emperor (1398–1399)

 After the death of the Hongwu Emperor, Zhu Yunwen ascended the throne as the Jianwen Emperor.
-His closest advisors immediately began reviewing the Hongwu Emperor's reforms, with the most significant change being an attempt to limit and eventually eliminate the princes who were the sons of the Hongwu Emperor and controlled a significant portion of the empire's military power.
-The government employed various methods to remove five of the princes, (Note: Zhu Su, Zhu Gui, Zhu Bo, Zhu Fu and Zhu Bian.) including exile, house arrest, and even driving them to suicide.
+His closest advisors immediately began revising the Hongwu Emperor's reforms.
+Their most significant decision was an attempt to limit and eventually eliminate the power of the Hongwu Emperor's sons, who controlled a significant portion of the empire's military forces.
+The government employed various methods to remove five of the princes, (Note: Zhu Su, Zhu Gui, Zhu Bo, Zhu Fu and Zhu Bian.) including exile, house arrest, and forced suicide.

-Zhu Di was considered the most dangerous of all the princes.
-As an experienced military leader and the oldest surviving son of the Hongwu Emperor, he posed a significant threat to the government.
-As a result, they treated him with caution and limited his power.
-They replaced military commanders in the northeast with generals loyal to the Jianwen Emperor and transferred 15,000 men under Zhu Di's command outside of Beiping.
-Despite this, Zhu Di managed to convince the Emperor of his loyalty.
-He even asked for mercy for his brother Zhu Su and begged for permission to have his sons, who had been staying in Nanjing since the funeral of the Hongwu Emperor, returned to him.
-The government had been holding them as hostages as a precautionary measure.
-In June 1399, the Emperor's advisor, Huang Zicheng, convinced him that releasing Zhu Di's sons would help to ease tensions.
+The government regarded Zhu Di as the most dangerous of the princes.
+Consequently, the court treated him cautiously and sought to limit his power by replacing military commanders in the northeast with generals loyal to the Jianwen Emperor and transferring 15,000 troops away from his command in Beiping.
+Successful in convincing the Emperor of his loyalty, Zhu Di petitioned for leniency toward his brother Zhu Su and asked that his sons be allowed to return from Nanjing, where they had remained since the Hongwu Emperor's funeral as de facto hostages.
+In June 1399, the Emperor's advisor Huang Zicheng persuaded him that releasing Zhu Di's sons would help ease tensions.

 In early August 1399, Zhu Di used the arrest of two of his officials as a pretext for rebellion.
 He claimed that he was rising up to protect the Emperor from the corrupt court officials.
-With the support of Beijing dignitaries, (Note: Li Youzhi, Beiping surveillance commissioner, and Zhang Xin, Beiping regional military commissioner.) he gained control of the city's garrison and occupied the surrounding prefectures and counties.
+With the support of Beiping dignitaries, (Note: Li Youzhi, Beiping surveillance commissioner, and Zhang Xin, Beiping regional military commissioner.) he gained control of the city's garrison and occupied the surrounding prefectures and counties.
 He attempted to justify his actions through letters sent to the court in August and December 1399, as well as through a public statement.

-In his letters and statements, Zhu Di repeatedly asserted that he had no desire for the throne, but as the eldest living son of the deceased emperor, he felt a duty to restore the laws and order that had been dismantled by the new government.
-He explained that this was out of respect for his late father.
-He also accused the current emperor and his advisors of withholding information about his father's illness and preventing him from attending the funeral.
-Furthermore, he condemned their unjust treatment of the Emperor's uncles, who were his own younger brothers.
-He justified his actions as necessary self-defense, not against the Emperor himself, but against his corrupt ministers.
-He referred to these actions as the Jingnan campaign, a campaign to clear away disorders.
+Zhu Di repeatedly stated that he had no ambition for the throne.
+However, he believed it was his duty as the Hongwu Emperor's eldest surviving son to restore laws and order that had been undermined by the Jianwen government.
+He accused the Jianwen Emperor and his advisors of concealing information about his father's illness and preventing him from attending the funeral.
+The prince also criticized their harsh treatment of his brothers.
+Claiming to act in self-defense against the Emperor's corrupt ministers, Zhu Di described his actions as the Jingnan campaign—a campaign to clear away disorders.